 Online Mortuary Science & Embalming Programs

-In the 2018-2019 academic year, 6 schools offered some type of mortuary science and embalming/embalmer program.
+In 2020-2021, 5 schools offered a mortuary science and embalming program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (Less Than 1 Year)||0||0|

 |Certificate (2-4 Years)||0||0|

 Is a Degree in Mortuary Science & Embalming Worth It?